-Ok, so shortcuts are easy, but I'll take the amazing homemade taste of this tuna noodle casserole made without canned soup every time!
-It's still easy.
+Shortcuts are easy, but I’ll take the amazing homemade taste of this tuna noodle casserole made without canned soup every time!
+It’s still easy.
 A couple more steps totally pays off with big flavor.
-Trust me.
-It's a bit of extra love that everyone will appreciate.
+It’s a bit of extra love that everyone will appreciate.

 - Egg noodles – they’re my favorite since they hold their shape well